 Andrew Teasdale has many years of experience with the investment industry and regulation.
-He came to Canada from England more than a decade ago after gaining experience with our Canadian systems he created one of the better websites for credible information about investing at moneymanagedproperly.com.
+He came to Canada from England more than a decade ago, and after gaining experience with our Canadian systems he created one of the better websites for credible information about investing.